IBM/example-bank/README.md

 ![screenshot](images/schema-1.png)

-In this pattern, the database is created in an database instance created inside the OpenShift cluster.
+In this pattern, the database is created in a database instance created inside the OpenShift cluster.
 See [operator tutorial](https://developer.ibm.com/tutorials/operator-hub-openshift-4-operators-ibm-cloud/) and database load as described below.
 Take note of these important elements of the database configuration:

 1. Database name
 2. Username